OptimalBits/node_acl/Readme.md

 #NODE ACL - Access Control Lists for Node

-This module provides a minimalistic ACL implementation inspired by Zend_ACL using Redis as persistent backend.
+This module provides a minimalistic ACL implementation inspired by Zend_ACL.

 When you develop a web site or application you will soon notice that sessions are not enough to protect all the available resources.
 Avoiding that malicious users access other users content proves a much more